cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

         }
     }

-This logic deletes the article specified by $id, and uses ``$this->Flash->success()`` to show the user a confirmation message after redirecting them on to ``/articles``.
-If the user attempts to do a delete using a GET request, the 'allowMethod' will throw an Exception.
+This logic deletes the article specified by ``$id``, and uses ``$this->Flash->success()`` to show the user a confirmation message after redirecting them on to ``/articles``.
+If the user attempts to do a delete using a GET request, the ``allowMethod()`` will throw an Exception.
 Uncaught exceptions are captured by CakePHP's exception handler, and a nice error page is displayed.
 There are many built-in :doc:`Exceptions </development/errors>` that can be used to indicate the various HTTP errors your application might need to generate.

 Because we're just executing some logic and redirecting, this action has no view.
 You might want to update your index view with